nwarias003/nwarias003.github.io/essays/Typescript-A-New-Chapter-in-My-Coding-Journey.md

 The problem of creating an unprecedented public transportation backbone on an island is difficult!
 I'm not sure we would have done it right, even if the best people were involved.

-## In the context of relationships

-So in the end, we realize that all engineering and programming is there for a reason - to serve human needs.
-Maybe that's why those things are difficult, because they both involve humans and are for humans.

-Relationships, regardless if they're romantic or not take work.
-Humans are fickle creatures and relationships can come and go with the wind.
-To properly maintain something over time requires work.
-Family takes work.
-Marriage takes work.
-We live to figure out what works and what doesn't and hope that as we move forward we're improving.

-Relationships have always been difficult, and by nature will continue to be so.

-## Okay!

-So back to the original premise; why is being one of the club officers so difficult?

-And the final answer - it's supposed to be difficult, and it's supposed to challenge you, just like everything else that humans do that is difficult: programming, engineering, engaging in relationships, pondering the universe, etc.

-Ultimately the question you should really ask yourself if something if particularly difficult is then "is it worth it"?
-That is something that is context specific and only you can answer yourself.